 International Travel Process

-The University of Texas at Austin is committed to making study, research, and other academic pursuits abroad both accessible and safe for faculty and students.
+The University of Texas at Austin is committed to making study, research, and other academic pursuits abroad both accessible and safe for faculty, staff and students.
 As such, we maintain governing policies for official university international travel.

 For Dell Medical School Residents Traveling Abroad